pyramidi0n/abnf-match/README.md

 ## Installation

-ABNF Match is available on [Ultralisp](https://ultralisp.org/) and easy to install using [Quicklisp](https://www.quicklisp.org/beta/).
+ABNF Match is available on [Ultralisp](https://ultralisp.org/) and is easy to install using [Quicklisp](https://www.quicklisp.org/beta/).

 Add the Ultralisp repository: